Remade 'terror school' offers hope for German immigrant challenge

 Its teachers begged city officials to shut it down because of violence.
 Hooded students were filmed pelting police and reporters gathered at the school's entrance with cobblestones.

 Today, Ruetli is transformed and the scenes from 2006 a distant memory.
-Some 33 million euros (23.02 million pound) in public money have been pumped into the school over the past few years and the widow of former German president Johannes Rau is a patron.
+Some 33 million euros ($35 million) in public money have been pumped into the school over the past few years and the widow of former German president Johannes Rau is a patron.

 Violence is down sharply and a gleaming new event hall houses art exhibitions and a state-of-the-art gymnasium.